 There's also another option to automatically have the source map files available.
 For this, we need to create a container within an Azure Storage Account.
 When the container is created, you can upload the source map files via Azure or within your CI/CD pipeline by using the Azure File Copy task.
-For a detailed guide on how to do this, see the docs.
+For a detailed guide on how to do this, see the docs, or the Azure blog.

 Once the storage container is configured, you can set it as the default source map URL within your Application Insights properties.